 Even if you have an entire mouth full of dental implants, you still need to care for them.
 This means that you need to brush your implants twice a day, floss once a day, use mouthwash to fight bacteria and see your dentist every six months for regular gum checks and implants cleanings.

-If you follow these tips from our Macomb AOS doctors, you have a much higher chance of achieving dental implant success, meaning that your implants will probably last you a lifetime*.
+If you follow these tips from our Galesburg AOS doctors, you have a much higher chance of achieving dental implant success, meaning that your implants will probably last you a lifetime*.

 Contact Us With Any Questions